dbsloan/msc_tree_resampling/README.md

 Java - ASTRAL is written in Java, so Java JDK should be installed and in your PATH.

+NOTE - ASTRAL does not consistently root the inferred species trees among pseudoreplicates.
+So it is important to ensure that all of these trees are consistently rooted before you calculate a consensus tree.
+You may do so using the -rr and -names commands from Phyutility (https://github.com/blackrim/phyutility), for example.

 #### MP-EST Requirements